Tim Gannon: Outback Steakhouse

+Later career

+Following his departure from Outback, Gannon became a franchise partner in PDQ, a fast-casual chicken concept founded by fellow Outback co-founder Bob Basham.
+In 2016, Gannon and his son Chris co-founded Bolay, a health-focused fast-casual restaurant concept in Wellington, Florida, featuring customizable high-protein bowls.
+In 2026, Gannon co-authored Bloomin' Adventures: The Partners, the Risks, and the Recipe Behind Outback Steakhouse with sports journalist Don Yaeger, a memoir recounting his experience co-founding Outback Steakhouse.

+Awards and recognition

 In 1994, Inc. named him Entrepreneur of the Year.
 He is the recipient of the Florida Restaurant Association's Lifetime Achievement Award and an honorary doctorate from Johnson & Wales University.
-He was inducted in the Tampa Bay Chamber of Commerce Business Hall of Fame.
+He was inducted into the Tampa Bay Chamber of Commerce Business Hall of Fame.
+In 2009, Gannon was inducted into the U.S. Business Hall of Fame alongside Outback co-founders Chris Sullivan and Bob Basham.

+Personal life

+Gannon is the youngest of six children and has five children of his own.

 Polo

 Gannon sponsors the Outback Polo Team.
-He has won three U.S. Open Polo Championship, in 1995 (with Julio Arellano, Sebastian Merlos and Guillermo Gracida, Jr.), 1996 (with Valerio Aguilar, Mike Azzaro, Jeff Blake and Guillermo Gracida, Jr.) and 1999 (with Jeff Blake, Adolfo Cambiaso and Lolo Castagnola).
+He has won five U.S. Open Polo Championships, in 1995 (with Julio Arellano, Sebastian Merlos and Guillermo Gracida, Jr.), 1996 (with Valerio Aguilar, Mike Azzaro, Jeff Blake and Guillermo Gracida, Jr.), 1999 (with Jeff Blake, Adolfo Cambiaso and Lolo Castagnola), 2000, and 2001 (with Adolfo Cambiaso, Fabio Diniz and Santiago Chavanne).
 In 2013, he was inducted into the Museum of Polo and Hall of Fame in Lake Worth, Florida.

 His son, Chris Gannon, is also a polo player.
-In recent year, his son opened a chain of fast-casual dining restaurants across Florida that feature gluten-free and vegan options named Bolay.
-His Outback Polo Team, whose other players include Adolfo Cambiaso, Fabio Diniz, Santiago Chavanne, won the U.S. Open Polo Championship in 2001.